romanf-dev/actinium/doc/api.md

 allocations.
 When a message is allocated from such channel the latter is set as the message parent.
 Freeing message always puts it into the parent channel despite any further owners of the message.
+Msg type is used for exact message type identification to avoid message posting into a wrong channel.
+Because compile-time typeid is not available in C it is the user responsibility to set message types properly.
+Type must match in any channels which are used to hold the same message type.
+The type itself is any nonzero integer.

         void ac_channel_init_ex(
             struct ac_channel_t* chan,